Sessions for individuals and couples

 -

 How long is a piece of string?
 Annoying saying, I know, but it is the reality.
-Therapy is not like coaching where there’s a clear plan or program.
-Making substantial changes to yournhabits and patterns (and seeing real results) requires going to the core of each problem.
-Realistically, that takes years of therapy.
-It’s important to set expectations and know that therapy is not a quick fix.
-Sometimes part of the therapy is coming to terms with what that journey ahead may look like.
+Making substantial changes to your habits and patterns (and seeing real results) requires going to the core of each problem.
+Realistically, that takes years.
+It’s important to set expectations and know there’s no quick fix.

 -